tschettervictor/truenas-iocage-uptimekuma/README.md

 Once you've downloaded the script and prepared the configuration file, run this script (`script uptimekuma.log ./uptimekuma-jail.sh`).
 The script will run for maybe a minute.
 When it finishes, your jail will be created and uptimekuma will be installed.

 ### Reinstalling
-This script will check your POOL_PATH to see if it is empty.
-If it is, it will install uptimekuma from scratch.
-If it is not empty, it will copy the contents to the `/usr/local/uptime-kuma/media/data` directory, then copy them back to the `/usr/local/uptime-kuma/data` directory which is mounted outside the jail.
-The reason for this is that uptimekuma errors out if the directory is full, but the files can be moved back once it has started.
-You can also just back up the database file, install from scratch, and copy the database file back to your POOL_PATH.
+Reinstall is supported providing the POOL_PATH is properly set, and the data is present.

 ### Notes
-The uptimekuma database file is located in `/usr/local/uptime-kuma/data` The Caddyfile is located at `/usr/local/www/Caddyfile`
+- The uptimekuma database file is located in `/usr/local/uptime-kuma/data`
+- The Caddyfile is located at `/usr/local/www/Caddyfile`